misoelegant/rpm/il-practice-mod/README.md

     The models are instead named after the cousins that use them in VS mode, Marcy and Kuro.

 ## Changelog

+### Changes made in v0.5.1
+- Added a more detailed speed overlay that compares true movement speed with the internal "katamari speed".
+  Pressing F6 cycles through both available overlays.
+- Added a BGM option to the mod options menu.
+  You can choose to play the default song, a random song, or any specific song.
+- The Earth overlay now shows a high score table and a recent score table.
+  Pressing R3 cycles between the tables.
+  Moving the right analog stick vertically scrolls both tables.
+- Moving to Earth using R1 or L1 starts the Earth movement timer.
+  Selecting a level while this timer is running will fly you back to the home planet and stop the timer.
+- Fixed a bug on the home planet introduced by the previous version.

 ### Changes made in v0.5.0
 - The game now skips file select and opens into the overworld.